syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Adding fields

-You can add a field in a Word document by using AppendFieldmethod of WParagraphclass.
+You can add a field in a Word document by using `AppendField` method of `WParagraph` class.

 The following code example illustrates how to add a field in Word document.